 GyPSy Guide: Forget Spotify for your road trip through Alberta.
-Download this app and choose from a whack of guided tours in the province for a few bucks each.
+Download this app and choose from a whack of audio guided driving tours in the province for a few bucks each.
 From learning about dinosaurs to bears, the app is loaded with hundreds of places, stories and tips.
-It’s just like having a tour guide along for the ride, but they don’t hog the front seat or have to stop to use the can.
-If you download before your trip, the app won’t burn through your data or need WiFi either.
+It’s just like having a tour guide along for the ride, but without the dad jokes.
+The audio is downloadable before your trip, so the app won’t burn through your data or need WiFi either.

 VeloGuide: So you want to go for a ride but you’re not sure where to go and don’t have time to hit up local bike shops to find out?
 This app lines you up with a local cycling geek who will take you out and show off some serious scenery.
 Whether you want to go easy or clock some hardcore mileage, your VeloGuide will show you the best places to ride in Alberta, on the road or in the mountains.
 They can also line you up with a quality rental bike.

 Available on Web only.